DOS Command Reference

 Switch Effect

-/B Beep when the prompt appears.
+/B Sound the speaker when the prompt appears.

 MORE

-Pages output a screen at a time.
+MORE shows text one screen at a time.

 command | MORE [/T4]